Michaelryang/michaelyang.github.io/src/content/projects/boids/index.md

 ---
-title: "Boids"
+title: "Boids & Marching Cubes"
-summary: "Emergent behavior in flocking simulations"
+summary: "A study on emergent behavior in flocking simulations with a procedural "
 date: "September 19 2024"
 draft: false
 tags: